-- 1. Limited technical assistance involves brief assistance to locate information, materials, or a reason person who can supply information related to specific questions and/or issues.
-This technical assistance may take the form of forwarding documents relating to the questions, issues, or referral to an agency/clearing house for needed information referral person for a brief telephone consultation/SMS or other forms. - 2.
-Moderate technical assistance includes providing the information and/or consultation described above but results in agency personnel discovering that more significant issues or problems exist, which require additional information and/or brief telephone consultation with additional resource persons.
+- I. Limited technical assistance involves brief assistance to locate information, materials, or a reason person who can supply information related to specific questions and/or issues.
+This technical assistance may take the form of forwarding documents relating to the questions, issues, or referral to an agency/clearing house for needed information referral person for a brief telephone consultation/SMS or other forms. - Moderate technical assistance includes providing the information and/or consultation described above but results in agency personnel discovering that more significant issues or problems exist, which require additional information and/or brief telephone consultation with additional resource persons. - On-site and/or longer-term technical assistance is needed when the issues are significant and may require direct contact with consultants.
+This assistance may involve:

-- 3. On-site and/or longer-term technical assistance is needed when the issues are significant and may require direct contact with consultants.
-This assistance may involve: - o Evaluating/validating previous needs assessment - o Assessing program and operations - o Developing innovative approaches to identified problems - o Strategizing to improve/enhance practices and operations - o Designing the training program/and training delivery - o Providing inputs to improve overall management and operations
+- Evaluating/validating previous needs assessment - · Assessing program and operations - · Developing innovative approaches to identified problems - · Strategizing to improve/enhance practices and operations - .
+Designing the training program/and training delivery - · Providing inputs to improve overall management and operations